Skip to content

 Important

-Do not allow any mail services at the computer level, except if you are running a server which needs to send automated e-mails over the Internet.
-Enforce user authentication where possible.
+Disable mail services at the computer level, unless a server requires sending automated emails over the Internet.
+Require user authentication whenever possible.

 1. Go to Computers.

-2. Select the desired computer from the computer list.
+2. Select the desired computer from the list.

 3. Select the firewall access control tab.